Rinarsm/Rinarsm/README.md

 ## 👩‍💻 About Me

-I'm an Informatics Engineering student with an interest in **Artificial Intelligence, Machine Learning, and Data Analytics**.
+I'm an Informatics Engineering student with an interest in Artificial Intelligence, Machine Learning, and Data Analytics.

-Currently exploring and building projects related to **machine learning, recommendation systems, data analysis, and other AI-based applications**.
+Currently exploring and building projects related to machine learning, recommendation systems, and data analysis.

 ---